Custom Packaging

 That is exactly why branded packaging for market positioning deserves strategic attention, not just a quick design pass.
 It affects price perception, trust, shelf standout, and repeat purchase behavior.
-It also affects how distributors, retailers, and customers categorize your brand in their minds.
+It also shapes how distributors, retailers, and customers sort your brand in their heads.
 Fast.
 Sometimes in under three seconds.
 Three seconds is absurdly short, honestly, but that is how commerce works in a Target aisle in Chicago or on a phone screen in Manchester.

 Packaging is one of the least appreciated pricing tools in commerce.
 A brand can spend $30,000 on media and still lose the sale if the box looks generic.
 Or it can spend a fraction of that on smarter package branding and get a cleaner story at retail, in unboxing, and on social feeds.
 That is not theory.
 I have watched it happen in category after category, from cosmetics assembled in Dongguan to tea tins produced in Barcelona.
 I have also watched teams act shocked when it happens, which is always a little funny, if I am being blunt.